Online Test-Taking For Today’s Students

 No doubt, all online classes can be a challenge, but we are all in this together.
 Check out our suggestions as to how to make it a success.

-Technology has changed the way students take tests.
+Technology has changed the test-taking for students.
 My daughter was able to extend one of her holiday breaks by scheduling her exam at home.
-This latest test taking is known as ProctorU.
+This latest test-taking is known as ProctorU.

 They really have every angle covered.
 But mistakes happen or technology does not always work out so here are some pointers for students using ProctorU:

 - Make sure to register early and have everything ready beforehand to minimize awkwardness.

 - When a student is done with the test, the proctor has to be notified and they’ll just confirm that it is finished.
 Then they’ll deactivate the screen sharing and leave.

 - When the service works, it’s fine.
 If an interruption happens during the exam or there is a technical difficulty, it is important to notify the proctor and professor immediately after.
 My friend had to take her exam in our Airbnb when we were on vacation and the Airbnb host interfered with it by walking through the shot.
 She was not invalidated nor penalized, but things happen.
 It is all about communication when things go wrong.

 - If there are technical problems during the ProctorU session and before the exam begins, the Proctor will run some standard checks on the student’s system before sending them to a technician for troubleshooting.